Fewnity/Xenity-Engine/Web site sources/src/manual/usage/create_component.md

 REGISTER_COMPONENT allows you to add parameters about this class, for example the DisableUpdateFunction will prevent the engine from calling the Update function every frame.

 ![image](images/create_component_game_cpp.png)

+> [!WARNING]
+> Do not move or delete the game.cpp and game.h file, or your project won't work anymore.